eldrin/hdpgmm-music-experiments/README.md

 ### Preprocessed datasets, pre-trained models, extracted representations

-We provide the relevant data files [here](https://data.4tu.nl/info/en/) (this is a dummy URL. the actual URL will be delivered later.)
-With total size of ~160GB, the package includes: 1) datasets preprocessed with selected audio features, 2) pre-trained models (VQCodebook, HDPGMM, KIM, CLMR), and finally 3) representations extracted from these models.
+We provide the relevant data files [here](https://data.4tu.nl/articles/dataset/Supplementary_material_of_the_paper_The_power_of_deep_without_going_deep_A_study_of_HDPGMM_music_representation_learning_/21981442).
+With total size of ~140GB, the package includes: 1) datasets preprocessed with selected audio features, 2) pre-trained models (VQCodebook, HDPGMM, KIM, CLMR), and finally 3) representations extracted from these models.

+For the detailed description of the data files, please check the data repository linked above.

 ### Downstream datasets